samskivert/coreen/README.md

 Coreen is most useful when you can use it to look up names while you're editing source code.
 Ideally you should be able to press a few keys while the cursor is sitting on a symbol that you want to know more about.
-The following are instructions for making that a reality in a few different editors.
+The following are instructions for making that a reality.

 ### Emacs